DVDAGames/elite-dangerous-journal-server/README.md

 });
 ```

+#### Network Discovery

+This is more advanced topic, please see the [discovery.js example](https://github.com/DVDAGames/elite-dangerous-journal-server/blob/master/examples/client/discovery.js)
+for more information on utilizing Network Discovery in your client.

 ## Acknowledgements

 - *Elite: Dangerous* is © 1984 - 2017 Frontier Developments plc.
 - [Elite: Dangerous Community Developers](https://edcd.github.io/)
-- [CMDR willyb321](https://github.com/willyb321) for some direction on the issues with watching the Journal file
+- [CMDR willyb321](https://github.com/willyb321) for some direction on a few different issues I ran into
 - [Frontier Forums Elite: Dangerous Journal Discussion](https://forums.frontier.co.uk/showthread.php/275151-Commanders-log-manual-and-data-sample)